-You must understand, that on the promontory I have mentioned as shutting in the little bay on the north side, there are some government edifices: one large house, consisting of one room, as accommodation for the superintendent and officers; also a carpenter's house and a magazine for the stores and presents, all of logs.
-A deal plank raised on tressels served as a table; there were a few stools and benches of deal-board, and two raised wooden platforms for beds: such were the furniture and decorations of the grand council-hall in which the representative of the representative of their Great Mother had now assembled her red children; a flag was displayed in front upon a lofty pole-a new flag, with a new device, on which I saw troops of Indians gazing with much curiosity and interest, and the meaning of which was now to be explained to them.
+You must understand, that on the promontory I have mentioned as shutting in the little bay on the north side, there are some government edifices; one large house, consisting of one room, as accommodation for the superintendent and officers; also a carpenter's house and a magazine for the stores and presents, all of logs.
+A deal plank, raised on tressels, served as a table; there were a few stools and benches of deal-board, and two raised wooden platforms for beds: such were the furniture and decorations of the grand council-hall in which the representative of the representative of their Great Mother had now assembled her red children; a flag was displayed in front upon a lofty pole-a new flag, with a new device, on which I saw troops of Indians gazing with much curiosity and interest, and the meaning of which was now to be explained to them.

 The council met about noon.
-At the upper end of the log-house I have mentioned, stood the chief superintendent, with his secretary or grand vizier, Major Anderson; the two interpreters, and some other officials.
-At some little distance I sat with Mr. and Mrs. MacMurray, and a young son of the lieutenant governor; near me I perceived three Methodist missionaries and two Catholic priests.
+At the upper end of the loghouse I have mentioned, stood the chief superintendent, with his secretary or grand vizier, Major Anderson; the two interpreters, and some other officials.
+At some little distance I sat with Mr. and Mrs. MacMurray, and a young son of the lieutenant-governor; near me I perceived three Methodist missionaries and two Catholic priests.
 The chiefs came in, one after another, without any order of precedence.
-All those whom I had seen at Mackinaw recognized me immediately, and their dusky.

-faces brightened as they held out their hands with the customary bojou!
-There was my old acquaintance the Rain, looking magnificent, and the venerable old Ottawa chief, Kish, ke, nick, (the Cut-hand.)
-The other remarkable chiefs of the Ottawas were Gitchee, Mokomaun, (the Great or Long-knife;) Sowan, quet, (the Forked-tree;) Kim, e, ne, chau, zun, (the Bustard;) Mokomaun,ish, (the Bad-knife;) Pai,mau, se, gai, (the Sun's course in a cloudless sky,) and As, si, ke, nack, (the Black-bird;) the latter a very remarkable man, of whom I shall have to say more presently.
-Of the Chippewas, the most distinguished chiefs were.
-Aisence, (the Little Clam;) Wai,sow,win,de,bay, (the Yellow-head,) and Shin,gua,conse, (the Pine;) these three are Christians.
-There were besides Ken,ne,bec,ano, (the Snake's-tail;) Muc,. konce.e.wa.yun. (the Cub's-skin:) and two others whose style was quite grandiloquent,-Tai,bau,se,gai, (Bursts of Thunder at a distance,) and Me, twai,. crush,kau, (the Sound of Waves breaking on the rocks.)
+All those whom I had seen at Mackinaw recognised me immediately, and their dusky faces brightened as they held out their hands with the customary bojou!
+There was my old acquaintance the Rain, looking magnificent, and the venerable old Ottawa chief, Kish, ke, nick (the Cut-hand).
+The other remarkable chiefs of the Ottawas were Gitchee, Mokomaun (the Great or Longknife); So, wan, quet (the Forked-tree); Kim, e, ne, chau, zun (the Bustard); Mocomaun,ish (the Bad-knife); Pai,mau,se,gai (the Sun's course in a cloudless sky); and As,si,ke,nack (the Blackbird); the latter a very remarkable man, of whom I shall have to say more presently.
+Of the Chippewas, the most distinguished chiefs were, Aisence (the Little Clam); Wai,sow,win, de,bay (the Yellow-head), and Shin,gua,cose (the Pine); these three are Christians.
+There were besides Ken,ne,bec, ano (the Snake's-tail); Muc,konce,e,wa,yun (the Cub's-skin): and two others, whose style was quite grandiloquent, - Tai,bau,se,gai (Bursts of Thunder at a distance), and Me, twai, crush, kau (the sound of waves breaking on the rocks).